bocsardigergely/dss-group-assignment/README.md

 - get it back in a google form or smth like that
 - check their satisfaction of high and low diversity lists against user metrics (sophistication, preference)

+# How to use the API
+You need the credentials.py file in the main directory (same folder as API.py).

 # TODOs
 ## Work
 1. Generate lots of songs to build lists from - V